christopherpross/dotnet-backend/README.md

 ## Description

-Sample .NET reference application, based on a simplified architecture and Docker.
+A sample .NET reference application, based on a simplified architecture.
+Core features are

+- EF Core using a Postgres database
+- Swagger documentation
+- JWT authentication
+- Docker support

 ## Contributing